 For some people, the protective effects of naltrexone start to wear off by the end of the month, sometimes days before one is scheduled for their next shot.
 If this case, the shot may be needed every three weeks instead of monthly.

 How effective is naltrexone compared to other available medications to treat Opioid Use Disorder?

 Naltrexone may not be as effective in preventing overdose as methadone and buprenorphine.
 Recent research has revealed that those taking Vivitrol, or a long-lasting monthly injection of naloxone, are more at risk of an overdose than those on buprenorphine.

 Buprenorphine (known by the brand names Suboxone, Zubsolv, Sublocade, Subutex and Brixadi), is taken daily as an oral pill, as a film placed under the tongue or as a monthly injection.
 It is used to manage withdrawal symptoms when a person is detoxing, and can be used as part of an ongoing maintenance plan to manage cravings.
-It can be prescribed by any doctor who has completed specialized training and obtained a waiver, or a doctor with a DEA registration number.
+It can be prescribed by any doctor with a DEA registration number.
 It is administered in the privacy of an office setting or outpatient clinic.

 Is it taken every day?

 Typically the medication is taken once a day or every other day once a stable dosage is achieved.
 Sublocade, a monthly injection, may be recommended for people who have been stable on buprenorphine for some time and don’t want the hassle of daily dosing.
 Brixadi is also in the form of an injection, but offers both weekly and monthly doses.
 Buprenorphine can also be taken in micro doses to help with initial detox, as starting with a small amount does not require immediate withdrawal from other opioids.